Cincinnati Red Stockings: Baseball club

-After playing four matches that summer, Cincinnati joined the NABBP for 1867 and concluded an agreement to play at the Union Cricket Club grounds (just west of Lincoln Park, a site now occupied by Cincinnati Union Terminal).
+After playing four matches that first summer, Cincinnati joined the NABBP for 1867 and concluded an agreement to play at the Union Cricket Club grounds (just west of Lincoln Park, a site now occupied by Cincinnati Union Terminal).
 George Ellard's son says that "a great number of the cricket club members" joined and so "the team was greatly strengthened and interest in baseball gained a new impetus."
 Plans for a new clubhouse and "more substantical" enclosing fence were approved in April and the commercial basis was approved in June: members of both clubs admitted free to all matches; otherwise "ten cents for home matches and twenty-five cents for foreign matches.
 Ladies free."
 (Ellard 23–27).

 The team was soon nicknamed "Red Stockings" in reference to the main feature of the uniforms designed by Ellard; long stockings were then a novelty in team uniforms.

 Harry Wright had migrated from New York in 1866 for a job as "club pro" at the Union Cricket Club.
 Next year he picked up similar baseball duties, but the lingo is commonly stretched to call him a baseball "manager" from that time.
 His first team may have been local to a man, but he both developed and imported players to represent the club in competitive play for the 1868 season.
 The first team won 16 matches with regional opponents, losing only to the touring Nationals from Washington.
 As for most hosts on that tour, it was a "bad loss" on the scorecard but an instructive one for Cincinnati: the players, the club, the fans, and perhaps the local newspapers.
 Everyone learned advanced points of play and, from their different perspectives, witnessed the gulf in playing strength.

 About half of the 1868 Red Stockings were eastern imports, presumably compensated somehow.
 The two leading batsmen, John Hatfield and Fred Waterman, arrived from the New York Mutuals, one of the strongest teams anywhere and another team pushing the bounds of the amateur code.
 Asa Brainard had been the Brooklyn Excelsiors' regular pitcher for four seasons, succeeded in 1867 by Candy Cummings.
 Catcher Doug Allison was from the Geary club of Philadelphia, one of the stronger clubs in that city.
 There was one local recruit, too, from the rival Buckeye club: Charlie Gould at first base.
 Harry Wright remained the first pitcher, sharing that position and second base with Brainard, and three other incumbents remained in the outfield and at shortstop.
 The 1868 team played a heavy schedule including a late eastern tour, once again dominating the western teams but losing seven of 43 matches in all.